+Observation 5.1 Good Faith Effort (GFE) Review

+Medium-High

+Division: DBE Technical Assistance, Compliance and Alternative Delivery Support

+Control Assessed:

+Control 1 - Good Faith Effort Review Team

+Control 2 - Good Faith Effort Criteria

+Control Description:

-Observation 5.1 Risk Exposure Good Faith Effort (GFE) Review Medium-High Division: DBE Technical Assistance, Compliance and Alternative Delivery Support Control Assessed: Control 1 - Good Faith Effort Review Team Control 2 - Good Faith Effort Criteria Control Description: Control 1 - The Good Faith Effort Review team is comprised of the Director of Co team member of the DBE Technical Assistance, Compliance & Alternative Deliver group and a member at large Control 2 - 49 CFR 26.53 Participation of Disadvantaged Business Enterprises in of Transportation Financial Assistance Programs n Department Process Affected: (See process descriptions in Appendix A) Process 1 - Good Faith Effort Review Observation: On a monthly basis, SCDOT's upper management receives a report which displayear-to-date progress on meeting its Agency-wide DBE goal.
-The report is prepare Reporting Unit.
-The DBE Reporting Unit also produces a detailed report listing projects individually and the project's goal progress to the MSBA Technica Compliance, and Alternative Delivery team and to the District personnel.
-However Technical Assistance, Compliance and Alternative Delivery team does not use monitor and adequately assess the project.
-This report is readily available and creat DBE Reporting Unit compliance system, but is not provided to the MSBA Technicat team on a regular basis. ed by the DBE all open DBE I Assistance, er, the MSBA the report to ated within the cal Assistance The GFE Review process ensures that a primary contractor strived to seek a ce perform work on a federally funded project when let and that the DBE was actuall project.
-During IAS' testing, we observed that the MSBA Technical Assistance, Co Alternative Delivery team does not utilize the DBE Quarterly Reports or the monthly goal report discussed in first paragraph above in a manner that would allow the te the frequency of checkpoints needed during a DBE project.
-IAS also did not obse MSBA Technical Assistance, Compliance and Alternative Delivery team utilizes a re by the DBE Reporting Unit denoting the prime contractors who have not historicall project goal to mitigate the risks of the prime not meeting future DBE project goals y used on the ompliance and SCDOT DBE eam to assess rve where the eport provided y met its DBE When a GFE review is completed during the pre-award or post-award phase, the the Good Faith Effort Review team is charged with retaining the GFE documen IAS's testing of GFEs, neither MSBA nor DOC retained the information they gather process.
-SCDOT only retained the notification letter to the Prime noting the DBE goal and the final resolution letter.
-Retaining this information could provide the documentation describing the work that occurred, the information gathered during process, and support for any sanctions issued onto a prime contractor. tation.
-During red during the al was missed SCDOT with Recommendation 1:
+Control 1 - The Good Faith Effort Review team is comprised of the Director of Construction, a team member of the DBE Technical Assistance, Compliance & Alternative Delivery Support group and a member at large

+Control 2 - 49 CFR 26.53 Participation of Disadvantaged Business Enterprises in Department of Transportation Financial Assistance Programs

+Process 1 - Good Faith Effort Review

+On a monthly basis, SCDOT's upper management receives a report which displays SCDOT's year-to-date progress on meeting its Agency-wide DBE goal.
+The report is prepared by the DBE Reporting Unit.
+The DBE Reporting Unit also produces a detailed report listing all open DBE projects individually and the project's goal progress to the MSBA Technical Assistance, Compliance, and Alternative Delivery team and to the District personnel.
+However, the MSBA Technical Assistance, Compliance and Alternative Delivery team does not use the report to monitor and adequately assess the project.
+This report is readily available and created within the DBE Reporting Unit compliance system, but is not provided to the MSBA Technical Assistance team on a regular basis.

+The GFE Review process ensures that a primary contractor strived to seek a certified DBE to perform work on a federally funded project when let and that the DBE was actually used on the project.
+During IAS' testing, we observed that the MSBA Technical Assistance, Compliance and Alternative Delivery team does not utilize the DBE Quarterly Reports or the monthly SCDOT DBE goal report discussed in first paragraph above in a manner that would allow the team to assess the frequency of checkpoints needed during a DBE project.
+IAS also did not observe where the MSBA Technical Assistance, Compliance and Alternative Delivery team utilizes a report provided by the DBE Reporting Unit denoting the prime contractors who have not historically met its DBE project goal to mitigate the risks of the prime not meeting future DBE project goals.

+When a GFE review is completed during the pre-award or post-award phase, the Chairman of the Good Faith Effort Review team is charged with retaining the GFE documentation.
+During IAS's testing of GFEs, neither MSBA nor DOC retained the information they gathered during the process.
+SCDOT only retained the notification letter to the Prime noting the DBE goal was missed and the final resolution letter.
+Retaining this information could provide the SCDOT with documentation describing the work that occurred, the information gathered during the GFE process, and support for any sanctions issued onto a prime contractor.